-\ Through the Discounted Retake Program, every candidate is eligible for one discounted retake for a failed attempt on a GED® test subject.
-A discounted retake is valid for twelve months after the initial subject area test attempt.
+\ Through the Discounted Retake Program, every candidate is eligible for two discounted retakes for a failed attempt on a GED test subject.
+These discounted retakes are valid for twelve months after the initial subject area test attempt.
 For each discounted retake, GED Testing Service waives all testing fees, so the only costs to the student are any applicable state or testing center fees.
 This applies to U.S. test takers only.
 International students are not eligible.